 1. Organic Search Results

 When it comes to sponsored ads/sponsored listings, “search results” are one of the natural placements.
 Advertisers can pick particular keywords or search terms that customers search for and further bid for them.

 Given that there is an “intent to purchase” when a potential buyer searches for a product on an eCommerce website, this ad placement holds a high value.

 For example, if you type the keyword “women’s running shoes,” a brand like Adidas or Reebok would have bid higher to acquire the top positions.
 Any seller can bid for this place but whoever pays the highest, earns this place.

-Now, there are higher chances that buyers will look at the sponsored product rather than the bottom ones.
-This was brands boost sales and generate more revenue.
+Now, there are higher chances that buyers will look at the sponsored product rather than the bottom one.
+This was brands boosting sales and generating more revenue.
 Without this paid placement, sellers are less likely to make sales.

 2. Homepage – As Banners

 One of the prominent placements for sponsored ads is on the homepage of a website.
 In fact, it is one of the best ways for brands to increase awareness and boost clicks for their products.
 However, e-retailers charge a very high amount for this spot.